Skip to content

 # if the part is already tagged, we check compatibility and

-part.tag = NamePartTag.ANY
+part.tag = NamePartTag.AMBIGUOUS

 matches += 1